rohan-flutterint/mapreduce-rpc/README.md

 ```

 ### Todo
+- Fault tolerance
 - Partitioning of the key set of the map output
 - iterative Map Reduce
 - The remote map operation is a blocking call.
 Should be changed to async call and get a call back once the
  Mapper has finished the task

+#### Notes
+- partitioning does not copy the keys, it's a view on the actual keyset using Guava
+- ordered final result through treemap